 Assembly Bill 139 was approved by the Governor and filed with the Secretary of State on September 21, 2015.
 The law allows a Transfer on Death Deed (“TOD”) to be created as of September 15, 2015.
 The law expires, or sunsets, on January 1, 2021.

-As a Certified Probate Real Estate Specialist and probate broker I continue to be surprised by the number of people who pass away without a Will and/or a Trust.
+As a Certified Probate Real Estate Specialist and probate real estate broker I continue to be surprised by the number of people who pass away without a Will and/or a Trust.
 The reasons people do not create a Will and/or Trust are as varied as the people.
 Some feel the cost associated with hiring an attorney is too much.
 My professional opinion is that for most people, their home is their largest asset.
 We protect that asset with insurance yet so many people do not protect their largest assets from probate.

 Having worked as a probate and estate planning paralegal for several top San Jose and Silicon Valley law firms, perhaps I may have a better handle on probate and the probate process than others might have.